marcinkuzminski/rhodecode/docs/enable_git.rst

 ===========================

-Git support in RhodeCode 1.1 was disabled due to some instability issues, but If You would like to test it fell free to re-enable it.
-To enable GIT just uncomment git line in rhodecode/__init__.py file
+Git support in RhodeCode 1.1 was disabled due to current instability issues.
+However, if you would like to test git support please feel free to re-enable it.
+To re-enable GIT support just uncomment the git line in the file rhodecode/__init__.py

 .. code-block:: python